DanmarksAdresser/dawa-autocomplete2/README.md

  - `stormodtagerpostnumre`: Whether "stormodtagerpostnumre" will be displayed in suggestions.
 Defaults to `true`.
  - `minLength`: Number of characters which must be entered before any suggestions is displayed.
 Defaults to `2`.
  - `multiline`: Display address suggestions on multiple lines.
 Default `false`.
- - `addressId`: Initialize the input field with the address specified by the given UUID.
+ - `id`: Initialize the input field with the address specified by the given UUID.
 If the address does not exist, the input field is left empty.

+### API
+The component has the following api:

+ - `destroy()`: Removes the component and any event listeners from the DOM.
+ - `selected()`: Returns the selected autocomplete entry, or null if no selection has been made yet.
+ - `id(uuid)`: Populate the input field with the addres specified by the uuid parameter.

 ### Cleanup
 Calling `destroy` removes the autocomplete component and any event listeners from the DOM: